When the College closes due to severe weather or other campus emergencies, the announcements will be made in several ways:

 - Up-to-date information regarding class cancellations and College closures will be communicated for students on the College’s website and at (269) 927-8100.

 - College delays or closures will be reported to area radio and television stations.
 In addition, an “everyone” message will be sent through Rave Alert to College e-mail addresses and home phone numbers of LMC faculty, staff, and students unless they have opted out of the service.
-Employees and students wanting alerts through cell phone numbers and/or home e-mail addresses must enter information through their WaveLink accounts.
+Employees and students wanting alerts through cell phone numbers and/or home e-mail addresses must enter information through their Student Profile accounts.

 - If the College is open, instructor absences will be reported as they occur via LMC’s website.